 - What about the person I give my time to?
 Do they have to agree to pay time forward too?

 - They don't have to.
 But they may feel gratitude and want to.
-Talk to them about the CS GIFT intention of strengthening civil society by spiralling generosity and gratitude.
+Talk to them about the Generosity Tree intention of strengthening civil society by spiralling generosity and gratitude.

 - What if I forget how much time I've given?
 Does that matter?

 - This isn't a fixed contract to give forward.
 Its for you to sense your gratitude and to know you have gifted enough time forward.